contentstack/bulk-publish-entries-assets/README.md

 - Publish the entries when a non-localized field is changed
 - Update and publish the entries when a new field is added to a content type

+**Note:Currently We do not have revert script for entries published using this script**

 ### Usage
 #### Install dependencies: